 Have you ever been in a chilly RV, flipped on your furnace to make the RV nice and toasty, and all you got was a steady flow of cold air?
-If you’ve experienced what happens when an RV furnace fan runs but there’s no heat, then you understand why we’re sending this post out in advance of the arrival of cold weather.
+If you’ve experienced what happens when an RV furnace fan runs but there’s no heat then you understand why we’re writing this post.
+When temperatures drop, the last thing you want to face is a cold night in your RV.
+So we’re offering some troubleshooting tips for this very situation, should you find yourself in a chilly fix.

-Why is My RV Furnace Blowing Cold Air?
+Why is Your RV Furnace Blowing Cold Air?

 First, an important safety note: Bear in mind that your RV furnace uses both propane and electricity, both of which can potentially pose a danger.
 If you’re not comfortable dealing with propane or electricity, call in a professional for anything other than the most basic of these troubleshooting ideas.